AMI Meditational Therapist

 Clinical Application of Meditational Therapy (Beth Netter, MD)

+The AMI-Meditational Therapist Program is based on the traditional teacher-student relationship, and is therefore primarily designed for individuals living within a comfortable driving distance from The American Meditation Institute campus.
 Call (518) 674-8714 to receive detailed information on the curriculum and requirements of the AMI Meditational Therapist certification program (AMI-MT).